Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 ##### Add Simulated LoRa device

-- To add simulated LoRa device, click "Devices" under "Components" navigation page and select "Add new device" as shown below:
+- To add a simulated LoRa device, click "Devices" under "Components" navigation page and select "Add new device" as shown below:
 ![Add new LoRa device](./images/AddNewDevice.png)

 ###### General tab

-- On General tab, enter values for the following fields
+- On the General tab, enter values for the following fields
 - Check the box next to "Active"
-- Enter name for the LoRa device
+- Enter a name for the LoRa device
 - For DevEUI, click the button next to the text box for DevEUI.
 This will generate a new value for DevEUI.
-- For region select the region according to your geographical location.
+- For region, select the region according to your geographical location.
 For US select "US915".
 - Here is how the General tab looks like after entering the values:
 ![alt text](./images/AddNewDeviceFilled.png)
-- After entering the values, move to Activation tab.
+- After entering the values, move to the Activation tab.

 ###### Activation tab

-- On Activation tab, make sure you have checked "Otaa supported"
+- On the Activation tab, make sure you have checked "Otaa supported"
-- For "App Key", click the button with two arrows next to App Key text box.
+- For "App Key", click the button with two arrows next to the App Key text box.
 This will auto-generate the App key.
 You can click the "eye" icon button next to reveal the value.
 - Here is how the Activation tab looks like:
 ![alt text](./images/ActivationSettings.png)
-- After completing the activation tab, move to "Frame Settings" tab.
+- After completing the activation tab, move to the "Frame Settings" tab.

 ###### Frame Settings tab

 - On Frame Settings tab, keep 0 for the Data Rate, enter 1 for FPort, 1 for Retransmission, 1 for Fcnt under the "Uplink" heading.
-- For fields under "Downlink", ensure the check box next to "(FCntDown) Disable frame-counter validation" is checked.
+- For fields under "Downlink", ensure the checkbox next to "(FCntDown) Disable frame-counter validation" is checked.
 - Here is how the Frame Settings tab looks like:
 ![alt text](./images/FrameSettings.png)
-- After completing the activation tab, move to "Payload" tab.
+- After completing the activation tab, move to the "Payload" tab.

 ###### Payload tab

-- On Payload tab, enter 60 as the "Uplink Interval" and any test string for the "Payload" text box, leaving other settings unchanged.
+- On the Payload tab, enter 60 as the "Uplink Interval" and any test string for the "Payload" text box, leaving other settings unchanged.
 - Here is how the Frame Settings tab looks like:
 ![alt text](./images/Payload.png)
-- After completing the Payload tab, hit "Save" button.
+- After completing the Payload tab, hit the "Save" button.

 With that a device will appear under List of devices as shown below:
 ![alt text](./images/NewDeviceAdded.png)

 ##### Add Simulated LoRaWAN Gateway

-###### Add new Gateway
+###### Add a new Gateway

 - Under the "Gateways" navigation page, click "Add new Gateway" as shown below:
 ![alt text](./images/AddNewGateway.png)
-- On the above screen click "Virtual gateway"
+- On the above screen, click "Virtual gateway"

 ###### Virtual gateway

-- On Virtual gateway screen, ensure that "Active" is checked and enter the name for the LoRaWAN Gateway.
+- On the Virtual gateway screen, ensure that "Active" is checked and enter the name for the LoRaWAN Gateway.
-- For MAC Address, click the two arrows button next to the "Gateway's MAC Address" text box.
+- For MAC Address, click the button with two arrows next to the "Gateway's MAC Address" text box.
 This will auto-generate a valid MAC Address for the simulated gateway.
-- For KeepAlive, you can keep the default value of 30 or like in our case 60.
+- For KeepAlive, you can keep the default value of 30 or, like in our case, 60.
 - Here is how it looks like after entering values for Virtual gateway:
 ![alt text](./images/AddNewVirtualGateway.png)
-- Hit "Save" to save changes as a new simulated LoRaWAN gateway.
+- Hit "Save" to save the changes as a new simulated LoRaWAN gateway.

 ##### Executing Simulation

-- Once you have the Gateway Bridge configured, simulated LoRa device and simulated LoRaWAN gateway added, the home screen will like:
+- Once you have the Gateway Bridge configured, simulated LoRa device and simulated LoRaWAN gateway added, the home screen will look like the following screenshot:
 ![alt text](./images/AboutToRunSimulator.png)
-- To execute the simulation, click the ">" button on top right that is next to "Status:".
+- To execute the simulation, click the ">" button on top right next to "Status:".
-- Once the LWN Simulator gets started, the status will turn green and you will start seeing data coming in the console page towards the bottom of the page as shown below:
+- Once the LWN Simulator starts, the status will turn green, and you will start seeing data coming in the console section of the page towards the bottom of the page as shown below:
 ![alt text](./images/RunningLWNSimulator.png)
-- Please note that we have to keep the simulator running in order to be able to capture traffic at the custom LoRaWAN Broker end.
+- Please note that we have to keep the simulator running to capture traffic at the custom LoRaWAN Broker end.

 ### Step 3 - Deploying MQTT Client